Cerberus moves to allow investors to exit Freedom Group - sources

 It is the clearest indication yet that Cerberus has been struggling to sell Freedom Group amid reluctance from Wall Street banks to finance such a transaction, though people familiar with the matter said efforts were continuing to attract a feasible offer.

-Full details of the mechanism were not disclosed but the sources said Cerberus would seek a credit amendment with existing lenders of Freedom Group on Monday for a new debt facility in a conference call organized by Bank of America Merrill Lynch.
+Full details of the mechanism were not disclosed but the sources said Cerberus would seek a credit amendment with existing lenders of Freedom Group on Monday for a new debt facility in a conference call organized by Bank of America Merrill Lynch (BAC.N).

 The new debt will come from an undisclosed financial institution, that will also make an equity investment in Freedom Group, the people said.
 The money will be used to offer those Cerberus fund investors wishing to divest their equity interest in Freedom Group the option to do so, the people added.

-It should become apparent in the next two weeks whether Cerberus decides to use this mechanism instead of pursuing an outright sale of Freedom Group, the people said.
+It should become apparent in the next two weeks whether Cerberus decides to use this mechanism instead of pursuing an outright sale of Freedom Group with its fund investors still in the deal, as it has done so far, the people said.

 The sources, who spoke on condition of anonymity because they were not authorized to speak to the media, did not disclose the size of the equity and debt investments or the valuation at which Cerberus fund investors could decide to exit Freedom Group.
 Many details were yet to be determined, they added.